mxmlnkn/ratarmount/README.md

 version, you can simply do:
     cat mountpoint/foo.versions/1

+## Prefix Removal

+Use `ratarmount -o modules=subdir,subdir=<prefix>` to remove path prefixes using the FUSE `subdir` module.
+Because it is a standard FUSE feature, the `-o ...` argument should also work for other FUSE applications.

+When mounting an archive created with absolute paths, e.g., `tar -P cf /var/log/apt/history.log`, you would see the whole `var/log/apt` hierarchy under the mount point.
+To avoid that, specified prefixes can be stripped from paths so that the mount target directory **directly** contains `history.log`.
+Use `ratarmount -o modules=subdir,subdir=/var/log/apt/` to do so.
+The specified path to the folder inside the TAR will be mounted to root, i.e., the mount point.

 ## Compressed non-TAR files

 If you want a compressed file not containing a TAR, e.g., `foo.bz2`, then